Ibn Battuta: Early life

-All that is known about Ibn Battuta's life comes from the autobiographical information included in the account of his travels, which records that he was of Berber descent, born into a family of Islamic legal scholars (known as qadis in the Muslim traditions of Morocco) in Tangier on 24 February 1304, during the reign of the Marinid dynasty.
+All that is known about Ibn Battuta's life comes from the autobiographical information included in the account of his travels, which records that he was of Arabised Berber descent, born into a family of Islamic legal scholars (known as qadis in the Muslim traditions of Morocco) in Tangier on 24 February 1304, during the reign of the Marinid dynasty.
 His family belonged to a Berber tribe clan known as the Lawata.
 As a young man, he would have studied at a Sunni Maliki school, the dominant form of education in North Africa at that time.
 Maliki Muslims requested that Ibn Battuta serve as their religious judge, as he was from an area where it was practised.